 At St Matthew's we understand that the internet is an integral part of 21st century living and that many of our pupils and their families engage in online activity on a daily basis.
-We pride ourselves on safeguarding pupils, parents and the wider community and aim to provide the most up to date E-Safety guidance we can to help our families stay safe online.
-You can view our esaftey policy here.
+We pride ourselves on safeguarding pupils, parents and the wider community and aim to provide the most up to date online safety guidance to help our families stay safe online.
+You can view our Online Safety policy here.

 - Never give out your personal information online.